idrisaderinto/GeoScripting/NDVI_change_1/README.md

 ## NDVI change over time

 The [Normalized Difference Vegetation Index](https://en.wikipedia.org/wiki/Normalized_difference_vegetation_index) serves as a good indicator for greenes.
 A *bi-temporal comparison* of two NDVI images is usually conducted.
 Simply subtracting the two images should work, but unfortunately these haven't been pre-processed yet.
-Two Landsat raw surface reflectance products covering the area have been downloaded for you.
+Two Landsat raw surface reflectance products covering the area were utilized.
 They were acquired around the same period of the year, but about 30 years apart from each other.
-Your task is to prepare these images, conduct the bi-temporal comparison, and draw a conclusion.

 ### Details